tracetronic/ecu.test-diff/README.md

 This project uses the [Material Symbols Outlined Font](https://fonts.google.com/icons) with is licensed under Apache License Version 2.0 (see [Apache-2.0.txt](./LICENSES/Apache-2.0.txt))

-To generate a software bill of material (sbom) we recommend using the [cyclondx](https://github.com/CycloneDX/cyclonedx-node-npm) tool:
+To generate a software bill of material (sbom), we recommend using the [CycloneDX](https://github.com/CycloneDX/cyclonedx-node-npm) tool:

 ```bash
 #skip if you have cyclonedx already installed globally